13 Ways to Improve your Marketing Career

 Titles: Chief Marketing Officer/Vice President of Marketing

-Depending on company size, they may have VPs of specific channels (demand generation, product marketing, creative), and they set the strategy.
+Depending on company size, they may have VPs of specific channels (demand generation, product marketing, creative), and they set the marketing strategies while keeping abreast of trends in the marketing industry.

 Mid-Senior Level Team (Director or Senior Director)